rangle/ngCourse2/handout/components/README.md

 ![components](../../img/components.jpg)

 The core concept of any Angular 2 application is the *component*.
-In effect, the whole application can be modelled as a tree of these components.
+In effect, the whole application can be modeled as a tree of these components.

 This is how the Angular 2 team defines a component: